SB-gh3/bashrc-and-custom-tmux/README.txt

 My .bashrc and a custom tmux config
-The .bashrc contains fastfetch and and lfcd (very useful) tmux config opens Neovim and btop
+The .bashrc contains fastfetch and lfcd (very useful) tmux config opens Neovim and btop rustGraph opens a cutsom graphing calculator I made in Rust